 When the Zone State is heating, the Heating Loop output shall be mapped to the active airflow setpoint from the minimum endpoint to the heating maximum endpoint.

-If supply air temperature from the air handler is less than 3°C (5°F) above the room temperature, the active airflow setpoint shall be no higher than the minimum endpoint.
+If supply air temperature from the air handler is less than [UNITS [3°C] [5°F]] above the room temperature, the active airflow setpoint shall be no higher than the minimum endpoint.

 The VAV damper shall be modulated by a control loop to maintain the measured airflow at the active setpoint.